Skip to main content

 • Stubs: Special types of mocks that return predefined values and are useful for providing canned responses to method calls.

-• Spies: Objects that allow you to observe and verify interactions with real objects.
+• Spies: Objects that allow to observe and verify interactions with real objects.
 In the context of Suites, spies are redundant because mocks can be used to achieve the same functionality with sociable unit tests.

 Mocks